glebalshanskii/bytenet_tensorflow/README.md

 * Residual Block (Fig 3 left)
 * Regular Batch Normalization
 * Reduction Summing of Nodes (Not in paper but useful for attention in decoder)
+* Use different filter widths for convolutional dilations

 ###Need To Implement

-* Support for filter width greater than 2
 * Target Network
 * Masking Causal Convolutions
 * Framework for Training and Decoding